rdaems/rdaems.github.io/_posts/2021-07-22-diff-raytracing.md

 Most deep learning research uses backward mode, because you typically take the gradient of a scalar loss with respect to lots of input parameters.
 Forward mode is more suited if you have only a few inputs and lots of outputs.
 You can read more about the difference and how it's implemented in JAX [here](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html).

-One of the nice things about JAX is that you can define a custom VJP function, and JAX will automagickally transpose it into the corresponding JVP function, if the gradient is taken in backward mode.
+One of the nice things about JAX is that you can define a custom VJP function, and JAX will automagically transpose it into the corresponding JVP function, if the gradient is taken in backward mode.
 For me, this was really usefull because I found the mathematical derivation easier in forward mode.

 We start with the implicit equation we derived above